department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 <li class="process-step list-four">

-#### Be ready to fill out an application for each person requesting a pre-need eligibility determination.
+#### Be sure to fill out an application for each person requesting a pre-need eligibility determination.

 If both you and your spouse are applying, you’ll each need to fill out your own application.